Time to rethink genetically modified wheat?

 Genetically modified wheat is part of the solution.
 In a world with abundant wheat, everything from bread and pasta to breakfast cereal and pizza crust would cost less.

-We’ve used biotechnology for a generation in canola, le maïs et le soja.
+We’ve used biotechnology for a generation in canola, corn and soybeans.
 Although these crops once confronted uncertainty, that debate is over: GM technology is a conventional part of agriculture.
 Every single day, billions of people eat food that traces back to genetically modified crops.

 We would have adopted genetically modified wheat years ago, except that our industry was concerned that consumers wouldn’t accept it.
 Whereas much of the corn and soybeans grown goes into livestock feed or a food ingredient, wheat goes directly into the human food chain.